 Do all cases start with grand juries?

-No. Many do not . . . .
+No. Many do not.

-When police finish a pre-file investigation, they then submit their findings to state prosecutors.
+When police finish a pre-file investigation, they submit their findings to state prosecutors.
 If the prosecutors decide to pursue the case, they have two choices of how to try to press charges in Las Vegas:

-- The quickest and most common route is to submit to the court a sworn statement called an “information” charging the defendant with a crime.
+The quickest and most common route is to submit to the court a sworn statement called an “information” charging the defendant with a crime.
 The judge will then set an arraignment date for the defendant to come to court and answer to the charges.

-- The second alternative route is to present the police findings to a grand jury.
-It then becomes the grand jury’s job to determine whether sufficient evidence exists to charge the defendant with a crime.
 If the grand jury follows the prosecutors’ recommendations to press charges, the prosecutors then submit to the court a charging document called an “indictment.”
 Similar to an information, an indictment explains that there is probable cause that the defendant has committed a crime.
 Only then does the court set an arraignment date.2

 Grand jury proceedings can be very time-consuming, so prosecutors tend to reserve them for only felony cases that are extremely serious or that may garner public attention.
+Commonly these cases involve:

 Can someone be indicted after they have already been charged through an information?